5 Ants Most Common in The Summer

 5 Ants Most Common in the Summer

 This article is a general guide to controlling ants most experienced in the summer.
-By using the products and methods suggested, you will get control of the five most common ant species encountered during the summer months.
+Using the products and methods suggested, you will get control of the five most common ant species encountered during the summer months.

-With summer comes warmer weather and longer, drier days.
-Unfortunately, it also brings out pests such as ants.
-The ones most commonly found in and around homes are carpenter ants, odorous house ants, little black ants, pavement ants, and imported fire ants.
+Summer brings warmer weather and longer, drier days.
+Unfortunately, it also brings pests such as ants.
+The most commonly found in and around homes are carpenter ants, odorous house ants, little black ants, pavement ants, and imported fire ants.

-These ants invade your home through the smallest crack and crevices when in search of food leaving behind a trail for other members of the colony to follow.
-Of course this poses a problem to homeowners food sources when ants are consistently found in grain, flour, honey, and other food items.
-Not to mention, these pests ability to thrive outside of your home whenever they have access to food and water.
+These ants invade your home through the smallest cracks and crevices when searching for food, leaving behind a trail for other colony members to follow.
+Of course, this poses a problem to homeowners' food sources when ants are consistently found in grain, flour, honey, and other food items.
+Not to mention, these pests can thrive outside your home whenever they can access food and water.

-A well-known fact about ants is their sociality with colonies ranging at least in 100 individual ants in small concealed areas or within large ant mounds.
-While ants are considered a nuisance mainly due to their numbers they can cause significant damages within time if not managed as well as inflict painful bites and stings.
+A well-known fact about ants is their sociality, with colonies ranging from at least 100 individual ants in small concealed areas or within large ant mounds.
+While ants are considered a nuisance mainly due to their numbers, they can cause significant damage within time if not managed and inflict painful bites and stings.

 Carpenter Ants